Fulford, Colorado

-Fulford is an unincorporated community and a census-designated place (CDP) located in and governed by Eagle County, Colorado, United States.
+Fulford is an extinct town and a census-designated place (CDP) located in Eagle County, Colorado, United States.
+The population of the Fulford CDP was 0 at the United States Census 2020.
 The CDP is a part of the Edwards, CO Micropolitan Statistical Area.
-The population of the Fulford CDP was 2 at the United States Census 2010.
-The Edwards post office (Zip Code 81632) serves the area.
+The Fulford post office operated from February 5, 1892, until May 15, 1910.
+The Edwards post office (Zip Code 81632) now serves the area.

 History

 Fulford is named for Arthur H. Fulford, an early settler.

 Geography

 The Fulford CDP has an area of 0.576 km2, including 0.0005 km2 of water.